mstambou/Machine-Learning-for-Bioinformatics/RNA-seq/readme.md

 $BT2_HOME/bowtie2 --threads 8 -x ../../e_coli_indices/e_coli_db -1 ../../SRR8309843/SRR8309843_1.fastq.gz -2 ../../SRR8309843/SRR8309843_2.fastq.gz -S SRR8309843.sam
 $BT2_HOME/bowtie2 --threads 8 -x ../../e_coli_indices/e_coli_db -1 ../../SRR8309844/SRR8309844_1.fastq.gz -2 ../../SRR8309844/SRR8309844_2.fastq.gz -S SRR8309844.sa
 ```
+The mappings are in [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) format (sequence alignment/maping format).
+Now we can use this sam failes to quantify abundance of genes.

+### Abundance Quantification

+In this section we are going to quantify the abundance of these individual genes.
+There are many software to perform this step and many diferent ways to report abundances.
+Here I am going to use quantification scripts that I wrote, however you may use different programs to do this step.
+The results should more or less agree in general.